inukshuk/edtf-ruby/README.md

 extensions are currently listed as a dependency, because of many functional overlaps (version 3.x and 4.x are supported).

+### ISO 8601-2

+A variation of EDTF will part of the upcoming ISO 8601-2 standard.
+EDTF-Ruby does not support this new version of EDTF yet, but if you are curious, [EDTF.js](inukshuk/edtf.js), an ES6 implementation is already available.

 Quickstart
 ----------